 4. Foot Placement

 Arguably the most important part of proper running form is your gait.
 "If your feet are placed incorrectly in the movement, your knees and hips will not be aligned correctly, which can lead to joint pain and injuries," says Kasen.
-In order to avoid this, pronate your feet, meaning let your foot naturally roll inward as the outside of the heel hits the ground.
-This roll helps to "absorb the impact for the whole body, especially the leg," she explains, further suggesting getting your gait analyzed in order to find the proper running shoes, like Brooks Launch 4 Running Shoe ($100).
+To avoid this, pronate your feet, meaning let your foot naturally roll inward as the outside of the heel hits the ground.
+This roll helps to "absorb the impact for the whole body, especially the leg," she explains, further suggesting getting your gait analyzed to find the proper running shoes.